 Some days, I think, I’m finally beginning to be the mom I’ve always wanted to be.
-The one that is present when it’s important.
+The one who is present when it’s important.
 Who follows those little whispers to give undivided attention when it matters.
-The one that breathes in their smell right after a nap and promises herself, wills herself, to remember it.
-The one that sees the importance of child-rearing and not only appreciates it, but loves it.
+Who breathes in their smell right after a nap and promises herself, wills herself, to remember it.
+The one who sees the importance of child-rearing and not only appreciates it, but loves it.

 The identity crisis won’t ever really go away, though.

 It would be so easy to have an identity crisis because people are living more well-traveled lives than me.
-People are out past 8 pm and drinking wine and talking about the current crisis in Syria, and what they would do to fix it.
-People are joining the peace corps and doing very important big things that don’t involve fixing the two year old 5 different meals.
+People are out past 8 p.m. and drinking wine and talking about the current crisis in Syria, and what they would do to fix it.
+People are joining the peace corps and doing very important big things that don’t involve fixing the 2-year-old five different meals.
 People are getting degrees and awards, and making TV appearances.
 And, I could feel very, very small.
 I could feel invisible.
 I could easily tell myself I don’t have anything left to contribute except maybe to the laundry, the mopping, and the bum wiping society right here at my house.

 But, you know what?
 I refuse to accept that.

 I may not be well-traveled.
 I may not have a doctorate.
 I may not even wear “real” pants some days.
 But, what I do matters.
 And, not just in little ways, but in big ways.
 Ways that the well-traveled, single, childless critics of the stay at home mom will never understand.